JeffersonLab/jaws-epics2kafka/README.md

 ```

 ## Build
-This [Java 17](https://adoptium.net/) project (compiled to Java 8 bytecode) uses the [Gradle 7](https://gradle.org/) build tool to automatically download dependencies and build the project from source:
+This project is built with [Java 17](https://adoptium.net/) (compiled to Java 8 bytecode), and uses the [Gradle 7](https://gradle.org/) build tool to automatically download dependencies and build the project from source:

 ```
 git clone https://github.com/JeffersonLab/jaws-epics2kafka